Callao Peru Travel Guide

 The year Callao was established by Spanish conquistadors.

-Common tourist stay duration for citizens of various nations.
+Common tourist stay duration for many nationalities.

 Typical temperature range during Callao's warmer season.